 Les Houches really comes into its own in the summer, as it’s the traditional start or finish point of the Tour Mont Blanc hiking itinerary.
 The mountains and hills around Les Houches offer some of the best walking in the valley, with alpine pastures, mountain farms and hamlets to explore.

 Tempting you with amazing panoramas of the Aiguilles, the laid back little village of Servoz offers a traditional mountain holiday in an authentic style.
 In summer, Servoz comes into its own with wonderful biking (road cycling in particular), a brilliant pump track near the tennis courts and sport climbing at Le Lac end of the village too.
+A walk on the sunny promenade de l’Arve from the bottom of Le Coupeau all the way to Les Gaillands is must too!

 Whether you take a transfer to Les Houches or Servoz, you know you’re going to be at the gateway to the Mont Blanc Massif in around an hour from Geneva, so you can maximise your time in the mountains!